Corporate Deep Research MCP

 Spending limit reached mid-analysis.
 Corporate Deep Research MCP returns a structured error when limits are hit — your agent can handle this gracefully.
 Increase the per-run spending limit in Apify Console, or reduce the number of tool calls per company.

 Governance grade is F for a well-known company.
-Governance grading relies on SEC filing presence (10-K, 10-Q) and LEI registration.
+Governance grading relies on SEC filing presence (10-K, 10-Q, proxy statements), LEI registration status, and entity hierarchy data.
 Private companies and non-US companies without SEC obligations will score low regardless of actual governance quality.
-This is a known limitation of public-data-only scoring.
+Companies with lapsed LEI registrations or overdue renewals receive additional penalties.

 Key takeaways